esciencecenter-digital-skills/workshop-metadata/ds-parallel/who.md

 The participant should be:
-- familiar with basic Python: control flow, functions, numpy
+- familiar with basic Python: control flow, functions, NumPy
 - comfortable working in Jupyter

 Recommended: